 A Marketing Plan

-There have been books written about marketing planning, so to keep this short, a simple marketing plan helps your marketing team understand
+There have been books written about marketing automation and planning, so to keep this short, a simple marketing plan helps your marketing team understand

 - Trends in your industry that impact business